 new providers.
 Additionally, the required First Aid and CPR class is not

-required for up to 90 days after a provider is approved.
+required for up to 90 days after a provider is approved and can be completed through approved online trainings.

 information and resources are available for providers on the Early Learning Division